Fact check: Is coconut oil helpful in battle against COVID-19

 He also said that COVID-19 was not the main reasons for conducting the review on coconut oil.
 It is a fact that the people from Kerala consume a lot of coconut oil and they have managed to fight COVID-19 well.
 The use of virgin coconut oil has increased in the United States because of its curative powers, Dr. Joshi also said in the report.

-However there is another argument that says that it is not known if the human body is able to absorb all the chemicals from coconut oil.
+However, there is another argument that says that it is not known if the human body is able to absorb all the chemicals from coconut oil.
 Coconut oil has antimicrobial properties.

 It has zinc, which is being given to COVID-19 patients to boost immunity.
 However it is unclear if the human body can absorb all the chemicals, some have argued.